nzzdev/Q-choropleth/README.md

 ## Configuration

-There's one env variable `METHOD_BOX_ARTICLE` that needs to be defined. `METHOD_BOX_ARTICLE` is an object that contains two properties: `title` and `url`.
+- `METHOD_BOX_ARTICLE` is an object that contains two properties: `title` and `url`.
   Those properties will be used in the `MethodBox`-component.
 The defined article will lead to the article where we show how we caluclate the bucketing method.
+- `COUCHDB` is an object that contains four properties: `host`, `database`, `user` and `pass`.
+This object is used to connect to the couchdb containing the basemaps.

 ## Development